-A Verification, a federally mandated process, requires a school to check the accuracy of the student's (and parent's, if applicable) financial and household information as reported on the FAFSA.
-Beginning this year, Financial Aid has implemented a new self-service/mobile product called Student Forms.
+Verification, a federally mandated process, requires a school to check the accuracy of the student's (and parent's, if applicable) financial and household information as reported on the FAFSA.
+To help with this process, Financial Aid has implemented a new self-service/mobile product called Student Forms.
 All new users will need to create an account in the system first - then documents and other information can be submitted online.
 Please see finaid.olemiss.edu/studentforms/.